 Except as otherwise provided for herein, all meetings and procedures undertaken by the Student Government Association shall be conducted in accordance with the most recent edition of Robert’s Rules of Order.

+Article XIV: Open Meetings Act

+Section 1.

+All Student government meetings shall be held in compliance with the IL open meeting act.

+Section 2.

+All Standing or Sub committees of SGA which conduct public business such as spending money or issuing decision must comply with OMA (ie SOFA, SAC).